alissatroiano/Hue/README.md

 This full-stack application was developed for Hue, a digital design agency.
 The main purpose of Hue's website is to display and sell digital art & services to shoppers.
 Hue is a fictional company that was created for the purpose of this project.

-As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML, CSS, JavaScript, Python, and Django.
+As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML, CSS, Bootstrap 5, JavaScript, Python 3, and Django.

 ## UX

 ### Summary

-The main goal of Hue is to boost revenue by selling products & services to customers online.
-Hue's target market is comprised of male & female shoppers (ages 25-39) that want to view & buy Hue's artwork online.
+The main goal of Hue is to boost revenue by selling products online.
+Hue also wishes to provide their target market, comprised of male & female shoppers (ages 25-39), with an intuitive, responsive platform where they can preview & purchase digital design products.

 ### Research & Planning